oceanprotocol-archive/OEPs/5/README.md

 The user permissions must be met for a transaction signed under that authority to be considered valid.
 Transactions are signed by utilizing a client that has a loaded and unlocked a wallet.

-Ocean Agent will provide the capabilities to manage the accounts creation.
+The AGENT will provide the capabilities to manage the accounts creation.
-It will use the [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) defition for the creation of those.
+It will use the [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) definition for the creation of those.
+To do that the AGENT will interact with the **Accounts API** provided by the **Parity** client.

+This will be detailed in the [Actors Registry OEP 13](../13/REG).

 <a name="wallets"></a>
 ### Wallets